ofemiashiru/CI_MS2_QSG/README.md

 ### Colour

-For the colour scheme I opted for a simple shade of black and off white colour using a chalk tone for the majority of the body text.
-The bright pink was chosen to give familiarity to Apple Music and TikTok platforms as a way of aligning to them as potential competitors.
+For the colour scheme I opted for an army fatigue pallete of greens and browns to match the theme of the game.

 ![Colour Scheme](docs/features/colour-scheme.png)